JakubTabor/Portfolio_Clustering/description/README.md

 * Next I built correlation

 # I take care of Categorical features with help of LabelEncoder and I drop features on deals
+* Then use StandardScaler to scale all of my data

+# I use PCA for dimensionality reduction and left only 3 the most important features